msuhanov/regf/Windows registry file format specification.md

 3. A *Timestamp* in the header of the first hive bin acts as a backup copy of a *Last written timestamp* in the base block.

 ### Cell
-Cells fill the remaining space of a hive bin, they contain various types of records and other data.
-Each cell is variable in size and has the following structure:
+*Cells* fill the remaining space of a hive bin, each cell is variable in size and has the following structure:

 Offset|Length|Field|Description
 ---|---|---|---